 Hold your hand up to a vent.
 Does the airflow feel weak or barely there?
 This is a direct symptom of an airflow restriction.
 You might notice it in one specific area or throughout the entire building.
 The cause can be as simple as a blocked vent or a dirty air filter that’s choking the system.
 However, it can also point to more serious issues like crushed or leaky ductwork hidden from view.
 Weak airflow means your system is running without actually delivering the comfort you’re paying for.
 Regular checks are key, which is why service maintenance programs are so valuable.

-Visible Ice on Coils
+Finding Ice Buildup on Your HVAC Coils

 Ice has no place on your HVAC unit, especially during warmer months.
 If you see frost or a layer of ice building up on the system’s coils, it’s a major red flag.
 This often happens when refrigerant levels are low, which causes the coils to become too cold and freeze the surrounding condensation.
 It can also be caused by extremely dirty coils that can’t transfer heat effectively.
 An iced-over system cannot cool your air properly and is under immense strain, which can quickly lead to compressor failure.
 If you spot ice, turn the system off to let it thaw and call a technician right away.